The amount of languages, frameworks, 3rd party libraries and tools is staggering. And every place of work uses a unique permutation of those.

 We got a lot of different options to learn something.
 Here are some of those:

 Official Documentation: Great as a reference guide.
 Usually all the features are documented and act as use case reminders.
-Not the best place to learn a technology from from scratch (mostly).
+Not the best place to learn a technology from scratch (mostly).
 If learning a small 3rd party library, the documentation alone might be enough though.

 YouTube Videos: YouTube I think redefined the way we study things.
 There’s something about watching a video that just brings all the pieces together for me.
 Especially that first “Hello World” program that requires some sort of setup.